Giovanni Simeone: Style of play

 Simeone is an elegant yet powerful and opportunistic forward with an eye for goal, who is capable of playing anywhere along the front line; although he has been deployed as a second striker, he has also been used in a central role as a main striker, and is a competent and efficient finisher with both feet, despite being naturally right footed.

 A tenacious and energetic player, he is known for his work-rate and defensive contribution off the ball, and often drops into midfield in order to help his team win back possession.
 He is also known for his speed and intelligent attacking movement, which enables him to create space and provide depth for his team.

 Regarded as a promising young player, he also possesses good technical skills, as well as flair and finesse on the ball, and is capable of linking-up with his teammates and bringing other forwards into play.

 Personal life

 On 1 January 2014, aged 18, Simeone obtained Spanish citizenship.
-On May 25, 2022 he married the Italian model Giulia Coppini in the church of San Salvatore al Monte (Florence).
+On 25 May 2022 he married the Italian model Giulia Coppini in the church of San Salvatore al Monte (Florence).

+Private life

+He is the son of former footballer and manager Diego Simeone and the brother of footballers Gianluca and Giuliano.
+Giovanni was born in Buenos Aires, Argentina, on July 5, 1995.
+At two years old he moved with his family to Milan after his father signed for Inter Milan.
+In 2003, he returned to Madrid, where his father played for Atletico Madrid until 2005, when he moved to Buenos Aires, Argentina, where he lived with his two younger brothers and his mother.
+He currently lives in Italy.
+He got married in 2021.